 Libraries in the South Section include:

-The Rochester Public Library is governed by an eleven member Board of Trustees, who are appointed by City Council.
-The library branches are funded directly by the City of Rochester, while the Central Library is funded by both the County and the City.
+The Rochester Public Library is governed by an 11 member Board of Trustees, who are appointed by City Council.
+The library branches are funded directly by the City of Rochester, while the Central Library is funded by both Monroe County and the City.